 CISG – Overview

-Your company is in Canada, or the United States and you’re buying or selling goods with a company from China.
+Your company is in Canada, or the United States, and you’re buying or selling goods with a company from China.
 What rules apply to your transaction?

-The CISG is concerned, almost exclusively, on the sale of goods portion of the transaction.
-And the CISG’s rules are different from the rules that apply under the usual domestic sales laws.
+The CISG is concerned, almost exclusively, with the sale of goods portion of the transaction.
+And the CISG’s rules are often different from the rules that apply under the usual domestic sales laws.
 To understand the rights and obligations arising out of the sale of goods portion of the transaction, you ought to know about the CISG.

 Prof. Daimsis is Canada’s official rapporteur to the CISG.